galterlibrary/guides/code-review/README.md

 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.
+* If you're just sure that the perspective you're advocating is right but others are not yet convinced, show what you mean with an example.
 * Sign off on the pull request with a :thumbsup: or "Ready to merge" comment.

 Style comments